The Long-Term Costs of an Accident-Related Amputation

 A person who sustains an amputation will likely have to rearrange their way of life.
 This includes their ability to work in the same way that they could before the injury occurred.
 For example, if an individual loses a limb and can no longer work on a factory floor, they may have to take a different job that pays less.
 In some cases, amputees may not be able to return to work at all.
 The potential for lost income could lead to significant financial devastation for amputees and their families.

-Contact our Portland personal injury lawyers today.
+If you need help filing an injury claim in Oregon, contact our Portland personal injury lawyers today.